esanchezm/prometheus-qbittorrent-exporter/README.md

-# Prometheus qBittorrent exporter
+# Prometheus Immich exporter

-A prometheus exporter for qBitorrent.
+A prometheus exporter for Immich.
 Get metrics from a server and offers them in a prometheus format.

 ## How to use it